-Clock Buffer Gain
+Input Clock Buffer Gain

 When using a sinusoidal clock input, the noise contributed by clock jitter improves as the clock amplitude is increased.
 Therefore, using a large amplitude clock is recommended.
 In addition, the clock buffer has a programmable gain option to amplify the input clock.
+There are 5 gain settings, with Gain 4 being the maximum gain and Gain 0 the minimum gain setting.
+The default gain is Gain 1.
 The clock buffer gain can be set by programming the register bits <CLKIN GAIN> (Table 14).
-The clock buffer gain decreases monotonically from Gain 4 to Gain 0 settings.